Install-path firewall · open source

-Works with package managers and registries across your stack
+Works with the package managers and registries across your stack

 npmPyPIMavenGradleDockerAPTyumDNFNuGetGoCargoSwiftCocoaPodsRubyGemsPackagistHugging FacenpmPyPIMavenGradleDockerAPTyumDNFNuGetGoCargoSwiftCocoaPodsRubyGemsPackagistHugging Face